 Types of Ice for Whiskey Bars and Cocktail Lounges

 Whiskey bars and cocktail lounges serve top-shelf spirits to customers with discriminating tastes.
 These establishments have to get drinks out fast, while still paying attention to the presentation of the drink.
-Bar owners tend to prefer a large, square cocktail ice cube for spirits and cocktails they serve.
+Bar owners tend to prefer a large ice cube makers for spirits and cocktails they serve.

 Let’s Talk Presentation

-Square cubes are a perfect match for lowball glasses, especially when serving classic drinks like a Sazerac, Old Fashioned, or a bourbon on the rocks.
+Square cube makers are a perfect match for bars that serve classic drinks like a Sazerac, Old Fashioned, or a bourbon on the rocks.

 Spirits served with square ice cubes in highball glasses also get a presentation boost.
 Large, square cubes stack nicely in these slender glasses, guaranteeing drinks stay consistently cool throughout.

-When square cubes drop into an ice bin, they form fission cracks that refract light in dazzling patterns, especially when contrasted with a darker spirit like a rum or bourbon.
+When square cubes drop into a Hoshizaki ice bin, they form fission cracks that refract light in dazzling patterns, especially when contrasted with a darker spirit like a rum or bourbon.

 Functionality in Ice Cubes